DynamoMTL/mercury-engine/README.md

 ```

 The first parameter (`:title` and `:details`) is the id, it should be unique per page.
-The second parameter is the optional tag name, defaults to `:div`.
+The second parameter is the optional tag name, defaults to `:div`

 If the user has edited the section, content is served from the database.
-When there are not edits, the content inside the block is used.
+When there are no edits, the content defined inside the block is used.

 Optional html attributes can also be passed: